strobejb/andersen-ev/README.md

 a2.authenticate(email=EMAIL, password=PASSWORD)
 ```

 Now that the python client is authenticated, the Andersen API service can be accessed.
-The API is based on GraphQL and returns JSON structures for all queries.
+The underlying API is based on GraphQL and returns JSON structures for all queries.
 The python library converts all return values into python dictionaries.

 Device confirmation is not implemented yet, but will be soon.
 When this feature arrives, it will be possible to authenticate with an access token, meaning the password does not need to be persisted.

 ## Basic Usage
 ### Retrieve device ID

-Most functions require the 'device ID' of your Andersen charger.
-This ID
-can be found using the `get_current_user_devices` function:
+This is the first step to perform after authentication.
+Most functions will require the 'device ID' of your Andersen charger.
+This ID can be found using the `get_current_user_devices` function:

 ```python
 devices = a2.get_current_user_devices()